 by Meghan Fitzgerald

-Each season, we focus in depth on one of our 12 target skills.
-This Spring, that skill is empathy.
-Though always hard to narrow in on our true favorites, to follow are 10 books we’ve found really helpful in supporting our kids—and ourselves—in developing empathy.
+Developing empathy is one of our most important Tinkergarten target skills (see some favorite activities for learning empathy skills here!).
+Here are 10 books we’ve found really helpful in supporting our kids—and ourselves—in developing empathy.
 We hope you enjoy reading and using them as springboards for learning!

 Two really neat books for us adults: